-Education programs are an essential component of any climate action plan, increasing consumer awareness about the important of benefits of energy efficiency and sustainable design.
+Education programs are an essential component of any climate action plan, increasing consumer awareness about the important benefits of energy efficiency, conservation, and sustainable design.
 The City, in partnership with RG&E, the private sector, and non-profit organizations will develop targeted programs for reaching specific business and institutional groups (schools, hospitals, churches, university).
 The City will work with RG&E and other key stakeholders to identify priority groups to target based on criteria such as average energy use and geographic energy use intensity (leveraging the Energy Density Map mentioned above), current level of engagement in energy and sustainability initiatives, and stakeholder leadership to ensure successful implementation.

-🛲 🕕 Rental Property Efficiency Program:
+🛲 前 Rental Property Efficiency Program:

 Just over 57% of housing units in the City of Rochester are renter-occupied, making energy efficiency programs focused on landlords and renters a priority for the community.
 There is currently a significant barrier to the investment the implementation of energy efficiency in rental properties because of a common disconnect between who is investing in the upgrade (i.e. the property owner) and who is realizing the cost savings benefit (i.e. the renter).
-To address this barrier; the City could develop a policy requiring energy audits and/or energy efficiency upgrades during any transfer of the property or at the time of building occupancy certification (required every 3 years).
-The large proportion of rental properties in Rochester makes it possible for the program to have a large impact on greenhouse gas emissions.
-This program would focus heavily on outreach and enforcement through partnership with local housing organizations.
-Because the rental sector can be challenging to access, at the time of engagement opportunities for renewable energy and fuel switching will also be explored, potentially as part of a comprehensive upgrade package.
+To address this barrier; the City will help to promote existing energy efficiency incentive programs designed for non-owner occupied homes.
+The large proportion of rental properties in Rochester makes it possible for rental efficiency upgrades to have a large impact on greenhouse gas emissions.
+This program would focus heavily on outreach and incentives through partnership with local housing organizations.
+Because the rental sector can be challenging to access, opportunities for renewable energy and fuel switching will also be explored, potentially as part of a comprehensive upgrade package.